 You are more prone to burnout

 Burnout is not just about being tired after a long day of work.
-It is a state where you experience severe prolonged stress.
-Being isolated, you tend to have fewer emotional outlets, which eventually reduce your interest in doing things that you usually loved- even your work.
+It is a state where you experience severe, prolonged stress.
+Being isolated, you to have fewer emotional outlets, which eventually reduces your interest in doing things that you usually love—even your work.

 You are at risk of pressure, stress, and anxiety

 Being lonely is normal.
-When you experience the sudden change in your environment, the need to adapt, and the inconvenience of figuring things out in a short period, feeling tired and sad are reasonable.
+When you experience a sudden change in your environment, the need to adapt, and the inconvenience of figuring things out in a short period of time, feeling tired and sad are reasonable responses.
 But if you feel the constant pressure to deliver projects on time with work from home’s limitations, the stress, isolation, and endless thinking about your tasks the next day, then you should take measures to improve your work setup.

-Pressure, stress, and anxiety do not only affect your productivity but your health as well.
+Pressure, stress, and anxiety affect not only your productivity but your health as well.

 How to Make Work from Home Work?